christianThardy/christianThardy.github.io/llms-mental-health.md

 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/d2dfd994-e49c-4742-bece-59ca134e875c">
 </p>

-After creating a model to suit emotion preferences, for the next phase of the project we needed to learn more about ChatGPT before using it or a similar model to determine if they would be good candidates for the role of Emobot.
+After creating and validating our model to suit emotion preferences, for the next phase of the project we needed to learn more about large language models and ChatGPT before using it or a similar model to determine if they would be good candidates for the role of Emobot.

 <br>